 You may be accompanied by up to four companions if you are travelling in a black taxi and up to three in a private hire vehicle at no additional cost.
-If you travel in a black taxi and have a large wheelchair, only three, sometimes only two, companions may be able to travel with you, depending on the type of wheelchair.
-When travelling with multiple companions, you should make the number of passengers clear when making your booking, so that an appropriate vehicle can be sent.
+If you travel in a black taxi and have a large wheelchair, sometimes only two three, companions may be able to travel with you, depending on the type of wheelchair.
+When travelling with multiple companions, you should specify the number of passengers when making your booking, so that an appropriate vehicle can be sent.

 You can obtain your trip balance from the operators at Computer Cab when you make a booking on 020 7908 0271.

 What should I do if my card has been lost or damaged?

 You need to contact London Councils on 0207 934 9791.
 There is a £10 replaceent charge for lost or damged Taxicards.
 Card holders can pay by debit or credit cards over the telephone.
 You will need your payment card to hand when you phone.